 It is hard to find a better school than Bennington College if you wish to study Romance Languages.
 This is a wonderful opportunity for students who have a preference for the beauty of a small college town.

 You will get to meet others from numerous ethnicities thanks to Bennington's diverse student body.
-About 48.7% of the educators at Bennington College are full-time and get normal office hours, so they should be more accessible to help.
+Graduates from Bennington College are doing well in their jobs as they're much less prone to go into default on their loans especially when compared to grads of other colleges.
 Ever wish colleges were graded with a report card?
 Now they are.
 Look at Bennington College's scorecard.

 It's difficult to beat Lake Forest College if you want to pursue Romance Languages as a major.
 The specific location of Lake Forest, Illinois, is great for students who prefer a quieter, suburban place.